MontyMango/MontyMango/README.md

-# 👋 Hi, I’m MontyMango
+# 👋 Hey, I’m MontyMango

-- 👀 I’m interested in Python 3, and learning more programming language.
+- 👀 I’m interested in Python 3, and learning more programming languages.
-- 🌱 I’m currently learning Java, and some more Python 3
+- 🌱 I’m currently learning Java, and some more Python 3.
 - 📫 How to reach me on here is commenting on my repositories.
 - 📙 I'm currently a beginner in programming, so I might not publish high quality work.
 Sorry. ;(